FeerassE/Coding-Interview-Prep/React.md

 /*
   useEffect's first paramter is an effect (an anonymous function) useEffect's second parameter is an array of variables, which allow the effect to re-run only when one of the variables changes.
+*/

-// trigger an effect on every render (which I believe is whenever a prop changes or event happens) useEffect(() => {
+/* trigger an effect on every render (which I believe is whenever a prop changes or event happens) */ useEffect(() => {
   // do something
 })

-// trigger an effect once
+/* trigger an effect once */
 useEffect(() => {
   // do something
 }, [])

-// trigger an effect on state change useEffect(() => {
+/* trigger an effect on state change */ useEffect(() => {
   // do something
 }, [aStateVariable])

-// clean up after an effect
-useEffect(() => {
+/* clean up after an effect (notice that this runs on every update) */ useEffect(() => {
   ChatAPI.subscribeToFriendStatus(props.friend.id, handleStatusChange);    // Specify how to clean up after this effect: return function cleanup() {